BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

     linkStyle 44 stroke:green,stroke-width:2.0px
     linkStyle 45 stroke:#55f,stroke-width:2.0px
 ```
-However, to create herd privacy, Blockchain Commons doesn't release the full Envelope.
+However, to create herd privacy, Blockchain Commons doesn't release the full envelope.
 Instead, they release an elided version that only contains the certification information and signature.
 ```
 {
     "Blockchain Commons Certifactions #13" [